Walk on Country

-During the day children and families were encouraged to participate in activities including bush walking, singing, dancing, an Opening Ceremony that included a Traditional Welcome or Acknowledgment to Country, interacting with connection to Country, boomerang throwing, painting, talking, nature using, music and storytelling.
+More than 85 families attended this excursion.
+Children and families were encouraged to participate in activities including bush walking, singing, dancing, an Opening Ceremony which included a Traditional Welcome and Acknowledgment of Country, boomerang throwing, bushcraft and cooking on the camp fire.